Coupling property and gradient estimates of L\'{e}vy processes via the symbol: Introduction and main results

 Let $X_t$ be a pure jump L\'evy process on $\R^d$ with the symbol (or characteristic exponent)

-where $\nu$ is the L\'evy measure, i.e.\ a $\sigma$-finite measure on $\R^d\setminus\{0\}$ such that $\int_{z\neq 0}(1\wedge |z|^2)\nu(dz)<\infty$.
+where $\nu$ is the L\'evy measure, that is, a $\sigma$-finite measure on $\R^d\setminus\{0\}$ such that the integral $\int_{z\neq0}(1\wedge |z|^2)\nu(\mathrm{d}z)<\infty$.
 There are many papers studying regularity properties of L\'evy processes in terms of the symbol $\Phi$.
-For example, recently \cite[Theorem 1]{KV} points out the relations between the classic Hartman-Wintner condition (see \cite{HW} or \eqref{den1} below) and some smoothness properties of the transition density for L\'evy processes.
+For example, recently~\cite{KV}, Theorem 1, points out the relations between the classic Hartman--Wintner condition (see~\cite{HW} or \eqref{den1} below) and some smoothness properties of the transition density for L\'evy processes.
 In particular, the condition that the symbol $\Phi(\xi)$ of the L\'evy process $X_t$ satisfies

-is \emph{equivalent} to the statement that for all $t>0$ the random variables $X_t$ have a transition density $p_t(y)$ such that $\nabla p_t\in L_1(\R^d)\cap C_\infty(\R^d)$, where $C_\infty(\R^d)$ denotes the set of all continuous functions which vanish at infinity.
+is \textit{equivalent} to the statement that for all $t>0$ the random variables $X_t$ have a transition density $p_t(y)$ such that $\nabla p_t\in L_1(\R^d)\cap C_\infty(\R^d)$, where $C_\infty(\R^d)$ denotes the set of all continuous functions which vanish at infinity.
 The main purpose of this paper is to derive an explicit coupling property and gradient estimates of L\'evy processes directly from the corresponding symbol $\Phi$.